rrigato/homepage/Readme.md

     - Adding a CI/CD code pipeline to accomplish this

 ### Development Tooling Overview

+Followed [this aws example](https://forums.aws.amazon.com/thread.jspa?threadID=228206) on how to have multiple rsa key pairs in the same local machine being used with different accounts

 #### cfn-lint (cloudformation Linting)
 [cfn-lint](https://github.com/aws-cloudformation/cfn-python-lint.git) Provides yaml/json cloudformation validation and checks for best practices